kglw-dot-net/phase1/setlists/_posts/2023-03-06-plan-b-malmo.md

 * footnotes
 {:footnotes}

+Gaia featured a drum solo by Cavs over a metal vamp by the band.

 **KGLW.net Staff Notes:**
 This is an ongoing show.
 Please stay tuned for setlist details and available audio and video sources as they become available.